 Address: 180 Greenwich St, New York, NY 10007

 Intrepid Sea, Air & Space Museum

-Home to an impressive collection of of military vessels of the sea and sky, the Intrepid Sea, Air & Space Museum in New York City is a must-see for any military enthusiast or history buff.
+Home to a remarkable collection of military vessels of the sea and sky, the Intrepid Sea, Air & Space Museum in New York City is a must-see for any military enthusiast or history buff.

-More than 1 million annual visitors choose to visit this museum to explore the exciting collection of real WWII fighter planes, aircraft carriers, a submarine used during the Cold War, supersonic jet and the NASA space shuttle Enterprise.
+More than 1 million visitors per year choose to visit this important New York City museum to explore the exciting collection.
+Expect to find authentic WWII fighter planes, aircraft carriers, a submarine used during the Cold War, supersonic jet and the NASA space shuttle Enterprise.

 Allow up to 2-3 hours for the plethora of interactive displays and exhibits, this is not a NYC museum experience you’ll want to rush.